ksprashu/analyze_skillset_trends_stackoverflow/README.md

 This file will load the consolidated dataset of the programming language usage and look for year on year trends and how they compare to the compensation.

 ## Results
+The findings during this analysis and the results thereof have been all documented in the following blog post -

 ## License and Acknowledgements
 - The data was sourced from [Stackoverflow](https://insights.stackoverflow.com/survey).
 Due credit to stackoverflow for running such a comprehensive study year and year and further for making this data available for public access.